Ancient Greece: What Is Voice?

 Art: While in art, Fifth Graders create their own original mosaic designs utilizing glass tiles.
 The images they imagine incorporate themes from Greek mythology, supporting their study of Ancient Greek culture and civilizations.
 Students begin by designing their own personalized Greek-inspired insignia on paper, focusing on the importance of layout and design, as well as the meaning of color and symbolism in Ancient Greek art.
 Students continue to evolve their 2-dimensional ideas and finally realize them in 3-dimensional glass mosaic format.
 Students develop the basic and historical approaches and techniques to tile arrangement, which they incorporate into their original, hand-tiled mosaic insignia; a modern-day nod to a significant and ancient art form.

-Woodshop and Design Thinking: In the Fifth Grade Woodshop mini, students design a light source for their home.
-They are presented with a small cordless light and explore the direction and diffusion of the light in their final projects.
+Woodshop and Design Thinking: In the Fifth Grade Woodshop mini, students design kinetic sculptures.
+Using cams, gears, and driveshafts, these sculptures are brought to life using hand tools as well as digital design tools.
+The combination of digital and physical tools allow students to fully explore their creativity.
 The students independently examine challenges as they arise and work collaboratively as they explore the trial and error process that is a natural part of original design.
 Woodshop projects at this level make use of all the tools that have been mastered over the span of the student’s time at Far Brook.

 In the Fifth Grade Technology mini, students explore a variety of topics, from online safety to web design.
 At the beginning of the course, Fifth Graders engage in thoughtful discussions about what it means to be a responsible digital citizen and how their digital footprint can impact their daily lives.
 The class concludes with a filmmaking unit that aligns with their study of Ancient Greece.
 Students learn how to edit and use a green screen to create special effects.
-Fifth Grade is also the first year that students have access to a Far Brook email account.
-Students learn about proper email etiquette and the ways to manage an inbox.
-Throughout the year, students are expected to practice their typing skills.
+Over the course of the year, students develop their facility with Google Suite for Education productivity tools and are expected to practice their typing skills.

 Social and Emotional